pretzelogical/holbertonschool-AirBnB_clone/README.md

 # holbertonschool-AirBnB_clone
-Wyatt and I attempt the AirBnB Clone project
+Wyatt and Aaron attempt the AirBnB Clone project